treyhunner/treyhunner.github.com/source/_posts/2018-05-24-how-to-make-an-iterator-in-python.markdown

     )
 ```

-If you can't write your generator function in that form, then you can't create a generator expression to replace it.
+If you *can't write your generator function in that form, then **you can't create a generator expression to replace it**.

+Note that we've changed the example we're using because **we can't use a generator expression for our previous example** (our example that re-implements `itertools.count`).

 ## Generator expressions vs generator functions